wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Installation.md

 # Installation
 To install and use the ML-Agents Toolkit, follow the steps below.
 Detailed instructions for each step are provided later on this page.
-For advanced installation and development setup, see the [Advanced Installation](#advanced-installation) section at the bottom of this page.

 1. Install Unity (6000.0 or later)
 2. Install Python using conda (>= 3.10.1, <=3.10.12) - we recommend using 3.10.12